-- Concert performance with the All-Stars at Walton Arts Center on International Jazz Day
+- Concert performance with the All-Stars at Walton Arts Center

 Our goal is to give students an opportunity to take the techniques they learn in the rehearsals and apply them to concert performances and recordings.
 High school student applicants will be selected by audition.

 The Northwest Arkansas Jazz All-Stars offers its members the chance to participate in a unique musical community of like-minded, passionate young musicians at a pivotal point in their personal development.

 - Eligibility: Students must be in grades 9-12 and reside within the Northwest Arkansas region.
 At least 2 years experience on the instrument or comparable proficiency (exceptions may be made based on skills and experience)

 - Instruments: Saxophones (alto, tenor, bari), trumpet, trombone, guitar, piano, bass, drums